18F/18f.gsa.gov/deploy/README.md

 On the staging and production server, this project uses [Node](http://nodejs.org) and [`hookshot`](https://github.com/coreh/hookshot) to receive GitHub post-receive webhooks and update the project.

+Ideally, these webhooks just run forever and never need to be maintained!

-This project includes [fabric tasks](http://www.fabfile.org/) for easy remote stop/start/restart of the hook processes on the 18F website.
+But just in case, this project includes [fabric tasks](http://www.fabfile.org/) for easy remote stop/start/restart of the hook processes on the 18F website.

 You will need: